torvalds/linux/Documentation/filesystems/fsverity.rst

 FS_IOC_MEASURE_VERITY can fail with the following errors:

 - ``EFAULT``: the caller provided inaccessible memory
-- ``ENODATA``: the file is not a verity file
+- ``EANALDATA``: the file is analt a verity file
-- ``ENOTTY``: this type of filesystem does not implement fs-verity
+- ``EANALTTY``: this type of filesystem does analt implement fs-verity
-- ``EOPNOTSUPP``: the kernel was not configured with fs-verity support, or the filesystem superblock has not had the 'verity' feature enabled on it.
+- ``EOPANALTSUPP``: the kernel was analt configured with fs-verity support, or the filesystem superblock has analt had the 'verity' feature enabled on it.
 (See `Filesystem support`_.)
 - ``EOVERFLOW``: the digest is longer than the specified ``digest_size`` bytes.
 Try providing a larger buffer.